k1kolev/info/features/ui-ux-features/navigators.md

 Customers come with their orders, deliveries, and invoices, products must be organized by their specifications and prices, financial transactions happen in a split second, projects and tasks grow fast.

-In order to avoid getting quickly overwhelmed, your company can benefit from digital tools that offer ease of use, quick adoption, and
+There are ways to avoid getting quickly overwhelmed.

+Your company can benefit from digital tools that are easy to use, quick to adopt, powerfully integrated into your business management platform.

+Whether using a CRM or ERP system, you need to have your data well organized and easy to handle.

+This includes ways not only to bring records on your screen, but also arrange them through functions like filtering, sorting, searching, and pivoting data.

+Proper business tools, like the navigators in @@name platform, enable you to easily overcome all those challenges.

-Using the proper business tools enables you to easily overcome those challenges and quickly access the right information for your needs.
+Explore the Navigator functionality to learn how you can access the right information for your needs quickly and precisely.

 ## Easily navigate through well-structured information